Shutterstock contributor requirements 2026 - camera and photography equipment flat lay guide for becoming an approved Shutterstock contributor

 Sign up below and start making progress in your business today. 👇🏻

-Sign up with your email and personal details on the registration page.
+To get started, sign up with your email and personal details on the registration page.
 You’ll need to verify your email address, so be sure to check your junk and spam folders.

-To complete the account setup process, you’ll need to upload a valid photo ID that includes your address; this could be a valid driving licence or ID card.
+Finally, to complete the account setup process, you’ll need to upload a valid photo ID that includes your address; this could be a valid driving licence or ID card.

-Before you upload your inital 8-10 images to your Shutterstock account for the submission process, there are some things you need to be aware of to ensure your images are approved.
+Before you upload your inital 8-10 images to your Shutterstock account for the submission process, there are some important things you need to be aware of to ensure your images are approved.
 If, however, an image is rejected, don’t get dispondent.
 They will always give you a rejection reason so you may re-upload after you’ve fixed the problem.

 The most common reason for images to be rejected: